DrPaulBrewer/gridvoting/README.md

 efunc maps 1D arrays of size sum(valid) to arrays of size grid.len

+`valid` is a boolean array of length grid.len used to select the grid points associated with the embedded shape.
+This can be constructed from conditions on `grid.x`, `grid.y`, methods `grid.within_box` and `grid.within_disk` (see below), and appropriate boolean operators.

 `fill` is used to set the value in the region where `valid` is `False`.

 `fill=np.nan` is useful when used with matplotlib contour plots, as it will cause